 What will I need?

-We supply all materials as part of the course.
-These will include: PADI Rescue Diver Crew-Pak, Any equipment needed for any pool training and the open water dives.
-Students are expected to own basic equipment (mask, fins, snorkel, boots and gloves) although these are available to hire.
+We supply all materials as part of the course and these will include: PADI Rescue Diver Crew-Pak, any equipment needed for pool training and the open water dives.
+Students are expected to own basic equipment such as masks, fins, snorkel, boots and gloves) although these are available to hire.

 Where can I go from here?

-The PADI Rescue Diver certification is a prerequisite for all Professional level PADI courses, beginning with the a PADI Divemaster certification.
-Contact NDS Malta today to enrol in the PADI Rescue Package.
+The PADI Rescue Diver certification is a prerequisite for all Professional level PADI courses.
+Contact NDS Malta today to enrol in the PADI Rescue and EFR Package.